Your Custom Text Here

 This print is a study of the relationship between sleep and dread.
 Linoleum block printed on cotton using a natural dye iron/tannin ink process.

-silk, cotton, plant dyes
+silk, cotton, foraged and purchased plant dyes

 Words taken from my journals, handwritten in dye on scraps of fabric, like scraps of paper.